What Are Credit Card Points? A Guide in Australia

 - Balance transfers

-Some cards may also cap the number of points you can earn each month or year.
+Some cards may also place limits on the number of points that can be earned within a certain period.

-How credit card points values differ between programs
+How credit card point values differ between programs

-- Availability, restrictions, and redemption rates set by the program
+- The redemption rate set by the program

 Types of credit card rewards programs in Australia

-Below is an overview of the main categories:
+Below is a general overview of the main types of rewards programs.

 Airline Frequent Flyer Programs

-- Often used for flights and travel-related redemptions
+- Often used for flights or travel-related rewards

 Bank Rewards Programs